lethabomaepa11/Windows-Forms-.Net-simple-multiform/README.md

   <li>Visual Studio 2019 or newer version</li>
   <li>.NET FRAMEWORK 4 or newer</li>
 </ul>
-<br>That's all, now download the code and run it.
+<br>That's all, now clone the code and run it.